modx-pro/Docs/en/01_Components/01_pdoTools/01_Snippets/02_pdoMenu.md

 **&showUnpublished**	| 0					| Show unpublished resources to everyone.
 **&previewUnpublished**	| 0					| Show unpublished resources only for logged-in Manager users with permission to view unpublished.
 **&hideSubMenus**		| 0					| Hide inactive submenu branches.
 **&select**				|  					| Comma-separated list of fields to retrieve.
-You can specify a JSON string array , for example {"modResource":"id,pagetitle,content"}.
+You can specify a JSON string array, for example {"modResource":"id,pagetitle,content"}.
+By default, all fields of the modResource object are selected.
+You don't need this option if you want to use special fields like [[+introtext]] because they are already available.
+This option can be used if you do NOT want to retrieve all fields, only those which you specify.
 **&sortby**				| menuindex			| Any resource field for sorting, including TV option the property **includeTVs** is set.
 A JSON string can be specified with an array of several fields.
 To randomly select sorting use «RAND()».
 **&sortdir**			| ASC				| Sort Direction: Ascending or Descending.
 **&limit**				| 0					| Limit the number of results.
 Can be set to «0» for no limit.